ariaassadi/simulating-football-games-into-the-future/simulation/README.md

 ```

 Now your data is prepared and you should have everything you need to start utilizing the intricacies of this folder.
 Good luck!

+## Key Files

+This repository contains many files and folders.
+The most important ones in this directory are:

+* `add_features.ipynb` - Learn how features are added to the unprocessed data.
+* `model_training.ipynb` - Understand how models are trained and created.
+* `model_evaluation.ipynb` - Discover how models are evaluated.
+* `model_predictions.ipynb` - See how to use models to create predictions.